 Ingredients

-- 4 cups shrimp stock or unsalted chicken stock, see recipe below
+- 4 cups shrimp stock (recipe below) or unsalted chicken stock

-- 12 medium sized shrimp, head and shell on if possible
+- 12 medium sized shrimp, head-on, shell-on if making shrimp stock

-- 2-5 Thai chilies, to taste, bruised and cut into large pieces
+- 2-5 Thai chilies, to taste, smashed until broken and cut in large pieces

-- 3 cups oyster mushroom, cut or tear large ones into bite-sized pieces
+- 3 cups oyster mushroom, tear large ones into bite-sized pieces

 - 3 tablespoon fish sauce